-To use a VPN, your computer connects to a remote access server (RAS) using valid credentials.
+Your device connects to a remote access server (RAS) using valid credentials.
 These credentials are authenticated using any one of a number of methods called protocols.
 That’s the VPN’s first layer of security.
-Your computer also uses client software to establish and maintain your connection to the VPN.
+Your device also uses client software to establish and maintain a safe VPN connection.
 The client software sets up a tunneled connection to the RAS, as well as managing the encryption that secures your connection.
 Let’s have a closer look at what these are.

-Tunneling is a process by which data is sent privately over the internet, via a VPN.
+A VPN sends data privately over the internet through a secure process called tunneling.
 To understand tunneling, we have to remember that all data transmitted over the internet is split into small pieces called “packets.”
-Every packet also carries additional information, including the protocol (such as HTTP, Telnet, Bittorrent and so on) it’s being used for and the sender’s IP address.
+Every packet also carries additional information, including the protocol (such as HTTP, Telnet, and so on) it’s being used for and the sender’s IP address.

 On a VPN’s tunneled connection, every data packet is placed inside another data packet before it is sent over the internet.
 The process is called encapsulation.

 It’s easy to imagine how useful encapsulation and tunneling are in securing your data.
 The outer packet provides a layer of security that keeps the contents safe from public view.